linroger/Wealth-of-Nations/Financial Instruments/Assignments/PSET 1-Financial Instruments.md

 >  	- The trade here mimics the "no cash today" outcome of the forward contract
 ## 2 FORWARD RATES AND COVERED INTEREST RATE PARITY

-The Excel file DataHW1 2024.xls contains data on the$/Euro exchange rate on the first business day of October of the years 2005 to 2009.
+The Excel file DataHW1 2024. xls contains data on the$/Euro exchange rate on the first business day of October of the years 2005 to 2009.
 In addition,  it contains Forward Rate quotes,  as well as US and EURO [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] rates.

 Please,  do the following: